alec-loftus/Peptide_Folding_Classifier/README.md

     - activate the viritual environment: **source venv/bin/activate**
 2. Then, install packages with the following command: **pip3 install -r requirements.txt**

-# Running the scripts (each example below assumes you run from the main project directory; if not please change paths on the commands):
+# Running the scripts

+Each example below assumes you run from the main project directory; if not please change paths on the commands.

 ## Prepare Data:

 To generate splitData from a different dataset, the data.py script can be run to split and properly format datasets for model testing.

 ```